 - 3.2 In addition, sacramental preparation will be offered in accordance with Diocesan guidelines.
-The Blessed Sacrament Board of Total Education supports these guidelines. - 3.3 Sacrament Candidates for the first Communion, First Reconciliation, Confirmation, and RCIA for Children must have adequate instruction (preferably one full year) in the Roman Catholic faith prior to admission to the sacramental preparation class.
+The Blessed Sacrament School Board supports these guidelines. - 3.3 Sacrament Candidates for First Communion, First Reconciliation, Confirmation, and RCIA for Children must have adequate instruction (preferably one full year) in the Roman Catholic faith prior to admission to the sacramental preparation class.

-Those preparing for the sacraments are to be actively participating in the church community and attending Sunday liturgy on a regular basis.
+Those preparing for the sacraments are to be actively participating in the Church community and attending Sunday liturgy on a regular basis.

 Sacramental candidates will satisfy the requirements for individual sacraments.
-These requirements are stated by the Diocese of Covington in Initiation and Reconciliation and are supported by the Blessed Sacrament Board of Total Catholic Education.
+These requirements are stated by the Diocese of Covington in Initiation and Reconciliation and are supported by the Blessed Sacrament School Board.